Isudan Gadhvi: Parivartan Yatra

 In May 2022, AAP leaders in Gujarat planned a 'Parivartan Yatra' aiming to bring change in Gujarat politics and in the process interact with voters and citizens and spread their message to four crore voters in the state.
 The party launched the ‘Parivartan Yatra’ from five locations of Gujarat.

 AAP leaders Isudan Gadhvi and former AAP leader Indranil Rajguru led the precession from Dwarka and Kailash Gadhvi and Raj Karpada from Abdasa-Kutch; Sagar Rabari, and Bhima Chaudhary from Siddhpur (North Gujarat); and Manoj Sorathia, Ram dhaduk, and Rakesh Hirpara led yatra from Dandi in South Gujarat.

 Isudan Gadhvi was quoted:"We shall hold meetings in all 182 assembly constituencies.
 We will go among the people to learn about their difficulties and listen to their questions and address their issues.
-We will also hold a vote to gather public opinion from 10 lakh people… We will debate and discuss crucial topics such as inflation and corruption with the people."
+We will also hold a vote to gather public opinion from 1 million people… We will debate and discuss crucial topics such as inflation and corruption with the people."